Jens Jensen Løth

 Jens was employed as a farmer and married a local girl, Anne Svendsen on 6 June 1834.
 Their children included my ancestor Karen Jensen born on 4 April 1835 in Borglum and her younger brother Jens Jensen born 26 September 1837 also in Borglum.
 Sadly, baby Jens died as an infant and Anne passed away on 14 July 1838.

+Jens was then left behind with three year old Karen to rear.
 About one year later on 12 July 1839 Jens married Maren Andersen of nearby Weibye.
-It appears Maren was a wonderful mother and cook and probably a very good stepmother for Jens’ oldest
+It appears Maren was a wonderful mother and cook and probably a very good stepmother for Jens’ oldest daughter Karen.

 Jens was employed as a farmer and married a local girl, Anne Svendsen on 6 June 1834.
 Their children included my ancestor Karen Jensen born on 4 April 1835 in Borglum and her younger brother Jens Jensen born 26 September 1837 also in Borglum.
 Sadly, baby Jens died as an infant and Anne passed away on 14 July 1838.